sagemathinc/cocalc/notes/final_push.md

         At the top of a worksheet, the above would make it so the worksheet starts in gap mode.

 - [ ] (0:45?) ui: project settings -- easy way to toggle "public versus private".
 Also, Harald says: "in a private project, the settings panel show a "public eye" (and not the lock symbol like in the project overview list) and cannot change it."

 - [ ] (1:00?) when searching again, keep the last search in the input box

+- [ ] (3:00?) keyboard shortcuts

-- [ ] (0:30?) make it clear to users that their name is publicly visible even if they don't share projects -- https://mail.google.com/mail/u/0/?shva=1#inbox/13f6293ef1a19861
+--> - [ ] (0:30?) make it clear to users that their name is publicly visible even if they don't share projects -- https://mail.google.com/mail/u/0/?shva=1#inbox/13f6293ef1a19861

 How about on the "create an account" page, where it says: